 Trinity Health System Department of Laboratories currently provides full anatomical and clinical pathology services to hospital in-patients and out-patients of all ages on a 24-hour basis, seven days per week.
-The Laboratory Department performs necessary biological and chemical test procedures that aid the ordering physician in diagnosis, prognosis and monitoring treatment and maintenance of his/her patients.
+The Laboratory Department performs necessary biological and chemical test procedures that aid the ordering physician in diagnosis, prognosis, monitoring treatment, and maintenance of his/her patients.
 All patients are required to have a written physician order for services requested.
+Click Here for our laboratory test menu.

 Laboratory professionals are the unsung heroes of health care.
 You don’t often see them, but they are here 24/7.
 Phlebotomists are trained in the collection and processing of blood specimens.
 Medical Technicians and Technologists are college educated professionals who specialize in clinical laboratory science.
 They run the tests, assess the quality of the results and report them.
 Pathologists are physicians who specialize in laboratory medicine and provide medical leadership to the laboratory, analyze and interpret specialized tests and consult with your physician on the right test to order and the meaning of the results.